jtblin/node-active-model/README.md

 #### Validations

-Validations supported at the moment are type validation for `Number` and `String`.
+Validations supported at the moment are type validation for `Number`, `String`, and `Boolean`.
+When values are not of the correct type, the model will try to cast them to the correct one, otherwise it will throw an error.

 #### Example